EENCloud/api-docs/source/includes/_errors.md

 410	| Communication cannot be made to attach the camera to the bridge 412	| User is disabled
-415	| Device associated with the given GUID is unsupported 460	| Account is inactive
+415	| Device associated with the given GUID is unsupported 423 | The resource that is being accessed is locked 460	| Account is inactive
 461	| Account is pending
 462	| User is pending